 'Back to basics and hands on practice to improve confidence in clinical situations.
 Update in changes in CPR management and explanation as to why it is better'.

 The Rural Procedural Grants Program provides financial support to maintain and enhance the clinical skills of GPs and locums who deliver:

-- unsupervised anaesthetics, obstetrics and / or surgery in ACGC-RA 2-5 locations
+- unsupervised anaesthetics, obstetrics and / or surgery in hospitals located in ACGC-RA 2-5 locations

 - unsupervised emergency medicine in 24-hour triaging Accident and Emergency facilities located in ASGC-RA 2-5 locations.

 This financial support is offered as a grant of $2000 per day for up to 10 days of training per financial year for procedural GPs and for up to 3 days of training per financial year for GPs providing hospital based emergency services.

 GPs who work in a rural or remote location and attend a CEMP workshop may be eligible for these training grants but they must be registered in the grants programs prior to attending the workshop.
 For further information please visit /education/rural-programs/training-grants/ or phone 1800 636 764 or email email@example.com.

 This active learning module has been approved by the RACGP QI&CPD Program for a total of 40 Category 1 QI&CPD points.
 Category 1 QI&CPD points will be allocated following completion of the online predisposing and Online Basic CPR activities, participation in the workshop and completion of the online reinforcing activity.

 - If participants have participated in a CEMP Intermediate workshop in a previous triennium and would like to participate again to update their skills, they will be eligible to obtain 40 Category 1 QI&CPD points for the 2017–2019 triennium